villegmb/ONT_Illumina_transcriptome_assembly-annotation/README.md

 **4) Creating transcriptome:**

+NOTE: If you are using TransDecoder to predict protein regions skip this step and use the TransDecoder utility to produce the fasta with the transcripts (Step 6)

-I used ``gffread`` read to create a FASTA file containing the transcripts base in the genome Fasta file and the GTF generated from the previous step.
-(WRONG)
+``gffread`` read to create a FASTA file containing the transcripts base in the genome Fasta file and the GTF generated from the previous step.

-	> ./gffread/gffread -w transcriptome_output.gtf -g <genome.fasta> <assemblied_transcriptome.fasta> (WRONG)
+	> ./gffread/gffread -w transcriptome_output.gtf -g <genome.fasta> <assemblied_transcriptome.fasta>

-	> ./TransDecoder/util/gtf_genome_to_cdna_fasta.pl transcriptome_output.gtf reference_genome.fasta > assemblied_transcriptome.fasta

- You also need to change the GTF to GFF3 as Transdecoder uses this kind of file.

- 	> ./TransDecoder/util/gtf_to_alignment_gff3.pl transcriptome_output.gtf > transcripts.gff3

 **5) Transcriptome Evaluation:**